Don't Bother to Knock

-Don't Bother to Knock is a 1952 American psychological thriller film starring Richard Widmark and Marilyn Monroe and directed by Roy Baker.
-The screenplay was written by Daniel Taradash, based on the 1951 novel Mischief by Charlotte Armstrong.
+Don't Bother to Knock is a 1952 American psychological thriller film starring Richard Widmark and Marilyn Monroe.
+It was directed by Roy Ward Baker, with a screenplay by Daniel Taradash based on the 1951 Charlotte Armstrong novel Mischief.

 Plot

-Lyn Lesley is the lounge singer at New York City's McKinley Hotel.
-She muses to the bartender about her relationship with an airline pilot, Jed Towers, revealing she had ended their six-month relationship with a letter.
-Jed checks in at the hotel and approaches her; she explains that she sees no future with him because his coldness with people shows he lacks "an understanding heart".
+New York lounge singer Lyn Lesley is approached by airline pilot Jed Towers, her former boyfriend, who has registered as usual at the McKinley Hotel, where she works.
+Lyn explains that she sees no future with him, perceiving his coldness to people as his lacking "an understanding heart".

-Meanwhile, elevator operator Eddie introduces his reticent niece, Nell Forbes, to guests Peter and Ruth Jones as a babysitter for their daughter Bunny.
-The Joneses leave for an awards convention banquet downstairs.
-After she puts the child to bed, Nell tries on Ruth's negligee, then her jewelry, perfume, and lipstick.
-Seeing Nell from his room directly across an airshaft, Jed calls her on the house phone, but she rebuffs his advances.
-When Eddie checks up on her, he is appalled to find Nell wearing Ruth's things and orders her to take them off.
-He tells her she can have such indulgences by finding a boyfriend to replace the one she is still struggling to overcome, a pilot killed in an aircraft accident.
-After Eddie leaves, Nell puts them back on and invites Jed over.
+Elevator operator Eddie Forbes arranges for his reticent niece, Nell Forbes, to babysit for Bunny, the child of guests Peter and Ruth Jones, who attend a banquet downstairs.
+After putting the youngster to bed, Nell tries on Ruth's negligee, jewelry, and perfume.
+Seeing Nell from his room directly across a courtyard, Jed phones her, but she rebuffs his advances.
+When Eddie checks up on her, he is appalled to find Nell wearing Ruth's apparel and orders her to take them off.
+He encourages that she can have such indulgences by finding a boyfriend to replace Philip, a pilot killed in action in World War II.
+After Eddie leaves, Nell puts Ruth's attire back on, applies her lipstick, and invites Jed over.

-Nell lies to Jed, painting herself as a wealthy globetrotter.
-She is startled when he reveals that he is a pilot.
-She confides that her boyfriend Philip died while flying a bomber in World War II.
-Aware something is awry, the precocious Bunny appears and shatters Nell's charade.
+Nell lies to Jed, presenting herself as a wealthy globetrotter.
+Startled on learning that he is a pilot, Nell confides that her boyfriend, Philip, was killed flying a bomber in World War II.
+Bunny awakens and shatters Nell's charade.
 Furious, Nell shakes the child and orders her back to bed.
-Jed hears her sobs and comforts her, letting her stay up with them.
-When Bunny hangs out an open window next to Nell, the troubled woman fights with an urge to push her out.
-Jed snatches Bunny away, but the incident is witnessed by long-time hotel resident (and notorious busybody) Emma Ballew.
+Jed comforts the sobbing child, letting her stay up with them.
+When Bunny leans out an open window, the troubled Nell fights the urge to push the child out.
+Seeing Nell's attitude, Jed snatches Bunny away, but the incident is witnessed by longtime hotel resident Emma Ballew.
 Out of Jed's earshot, Nell threatens Bunny, putting her back to bed.
-Jarred by events and Nell's behavior, Jed's thoughts return to Lyn.
-Nell begs him not to leave.
-As he is fending off a kiss from her, Jed sees self-harm scars on her wrists.
-Nell confesses that after Philip died, she tried to kill herself with a razor.
+Appalled by Nell's behavior, Jed's thoughts return to Lyn, and he begins to leave.
+Nell begs him not to go.
+As he is fending off a kiss from her, Jed sees scars on her wrists.
+Nell confesses that after Philip died, she had tried to kill herself with a razor.